DanC0510/Synapse-Bot/README.md

 A new dropdown box will appear.
 Give the bot Administrator permissions.
 You can now scroll up to "Install Link" and copy the link and put it in your browser and inviting it to your server.

+### Step 2 - Setting up the config file

+Clone this repository onto your computer.

+Then open up config.json.example using any text editor of your choice.

+Insert your token from the "Bot" tab in the "token" field.
+Insert your Application ID from the "General Information" tab in the "clientId" field.

+In the discord server you are putting the bot into, right click on the server name and press "Copy Server ID".
+(You will need developer mode enabled on your discord client for this)

+Place the Server ID in the "guildId" field.
+Save the file and remove the .example from the filename.